Pavan Rangani

 Migration Phases and Parallel Run

-We migrated 280 applications off the SSL VPN over 14 months in five waves.
-Wave 1 covered low-risk SaaS-adjacent internal tools (wiki, ticketing, CI dashboards).
-Wave 2 added engineering infrastructure.
-Wave 3 covered HR and finance applications.
-Wave 4 tackled production database access.
-Finally, Wave 5 covered the long tail of legacy applications, some requiring application-layer changes to consume header-based identity.
+A migration of hundreds of applications off an SSL VPN typically proceeds over many months in waves.
+Wave 1 covers low-risk SaaS-adjacent internal tools (wiki, ticketing, CI dashboards).
+Wave 2 adds engineering infrastructure.
+Wave 3 covers HR and finance applications.
+Wave 4 tackles production database access.
+Finally, Wave 5 covers the long tail of legacy applications, some requiring application-layer changes to consume header-based identity.

-Critically, the VPN remained available throughout the migration as a fallback.
-Each application was published behind the IAP first, validated for two weeks, then removed from VPN-accessible network ranges.
-This parallel-run approach prevented user-visible outages and allowed us to roll back individual applications without affecting others.
+Critically, the VPN should remain available throughout the migration as a fallback.
+Each application is published behind the IAP first, validated for two weeks, then removed from VPN-accessible network ranges.
+This parallel-run approach prevents user-visible outages and allows rolling back individual applications without affecting others.

 In conclusion, zero trust network access is the most consequential security architecture shift since the introduction of TLS.
 It eliminates an entire class of lateral movement attacks, dramatically tightens the audit trail, and pairs naturally with modern identity providers and MDM tooling.
-After 14 months of migration and another 18 of operational refinement, we shut down the legacy VPN entirely.
-Zero outages during cutover, an 87% reduction in standing privileges, and a security posture that finally matches the threat environment of 2026.
+After many months of migration and continued operational refinement, organizations can shut down the legacy VPN entirely.
+Done well, cutover is achievable with zero outages, a large reduction in standing privileges, and a security posture that finally matches the threat environment of 2026.

 ← Back to all articles